ncase/nutshell/try/NutshellInANutshell.md

-# To write a section
+## To write a section,

-Just use headers & paragraphs, then...
+just use headings & paragraphs like this!
+Then...

-# To embed a section
+## To embed a section,

-Just make a link, with :colon at the front! [:Like This](#ToWriteASection).
+just make a link with :colon at the front... [:LIKE THIS](#ToWriteASection)!

+## Other ways to make links

+// no section

+// to other pages (CORS / Nutshell)

+// wikipedia & youtube